Usnea

+Members of the genus are similar to those of the genus Alectoria.
+A distinguishing test is that the branches of Usnea are somewhat elastic, but the branches of Alectoria snap cleanly off.
+Usnea species are widely distributed across temperate and tropical regions worldwide, growing primarily on trees but occasionally on rocks, and are sensitive bioindicators of air quality, thriving only in unpolluted environments.
+The genus has a complex taxonomic history, with many species historically over-described due to environmental variations, though modern approaches using chemical, morphological, and molecular analyses have helped clarify relationships.
+Usnea lichens have been used traditionally for medicinal purposes, textile dyes, fire starters, and occasionally as emergency food, and serve important ecological roles including providing nesting material for birds.

 Systematics

+Historical taxonomy

 The genus Usnea was circumscribed by Michel Adanson in 1763.
-He used the name designated by Johann Jacob Dillenius, whose earlier published description did not met the rules of valid publication as established by the International Code of Nomenclature for algae, fungi, and plants.
-However, he did not specify a type specimen; the species Usnea florida, moved to the genus by Friedrich Heinrich Wiggers in 1780, has been designated as the lectotype.
+He used the name designated by Johann Jacob Dillenius, whose earlier published description did not meet the rules of valid publication as established by the International Code of Nomenclature for algae, fungi, and plants.
+Adanson did not specify a type specimen; the species Usnea florida, moved to the genus by Friedrich Heinrich Wiggers in 1780, has been designated as the lectotype.

 Since the establishment of the genus, hundreds of Usnea species have been described.
-A three-volume series by Józef Motyka published in 1936 and 1947 listed 451 species.
-By 2006, the genus contained more than 600 species, which made it one of the largest genera within the family Parmeliaceae.
-However, many former species are now regarded as morphological varieties and adaptations to local circumstances.
-The number of recognized species in Finland has decreased for this reason, for example, dropping from 34 in 1951 to 25 in 1963 and only 12 in 2000.
-In addition, some former Usnea species have been moved to other genera; for instance, Usnea longissima was renamed Dolichousnea longissima in 2004.
-By 2022, the overall number of species assigned to the genus had dropped to 355.
+A three-volume series by Józef Motyka published between 1936 and 1947 listed 451 species.
+However, Motyka applied a strongly typological species concept, treating each minor morphological variant as a distinct species and resulting in an inflated taxonomy.
+Modern lichenologists recognize that Motyka's approach, which relied heavily on characteristics strongly influenced by environmental conditions (such as thallus color, branch thickness, presence of foveoles, and thallus length), has led to extensive synonymy and confusion within the genus.
+By 1998, more than 770 names had been published globally, and it was estimated that approximately half were synonyms.